TreasuredQuartz/TreasuredCove/Documentation/Treasured_GDD/Game Design Document/Main Documentation Page.md

 ___
 <span style="font-style: italic; color: grey;">Who is the player in the game?</span>

 The player is an entity of a Civilization, with all the functions and capability of any other civilization entity.
-For all intents and purposes, anything an NPC can do a player can do, and vise versa.
+For all intents and purposes, anything an NPC can do, a player can do, and vise versa.
 There should be nothing to differentiate between them aside from motivations.

 <span style="font-style: italic; color: grey;">What is the setting?</span>